FredHutch/sra-pipeline/README.md

 ## Prerequisites/Requirements

-* Run all these tools on the Fred Hutch internal network.
+* These tools must all be run on the Fred Hutch internal network.
 * Obtain your S3 credentials using the [awscreds](https://teams.fhcrc.org/sites/citwiki/SciComp/Pages/Getting%20AWS%20Credentials.aspx)
   script.
 You only need to do this once.